 Beyond these incentives, business owners have always understood that reducing liability will save money, while removing barriers means more retail activity and more profits.
 In other words, Access Means Business.
 And it's simply the right thing to do.

-Loss of these incentives would have several impacts:
+Loss of these incentives has several impacts:

-- The medical expense deduction: This tax deduction allows people to deduct medical expenses that exceed 10% of their income.
-The number of people who use this deduction is small, but they are all people with high healthcare costs, which largely includes people with disabilities, chronic health conditions, and other medical conditions.
+- The medical expense deduction: This tax deduction allowed people to deduct medical expenses that exceed 10% of their income.
+The number of people who used this deduction is small, but they are all people with high healthcare costs, which largely includes people with disabilities, chronic health conditions, and other medical conditions.
 People are allowed to deduct expenses for a variety of expenses including treatments, surgeries, medications, and medical travel.

 - *The credit for expenditures to provide access to disabled individuals: This tax credit incentivized small businesses to make their businesses accessible for people with disabilities.
 Small businesses could claim a 50% credit per year for expenditures between $250 and $10,250 that increased access and compliance with the ADA.